 Even business-to-business firms are finding innovative ways to adapt.
 A sports marketing firm that represents a range of Olympians and Paralympians training for Tokyo 2020, among others, launched an online speaker’s series after their athlete’s live speaking events where canceled.

 Their first client: Amazon for a speech and Q&A with Paralympian Melissa Hoffman Stockwell, who was the first female to lose a limb – her left leg – in the Iraq war.

-“Our business is primarily conference keynotes and other speaking events and then everything started getting postponed, says Jeannie Goldstein, partner at Chicago Sports Partners.
+“Our business is primarily conference keynotes and other speaking events and then everything started getting postponed, says Jeannie Goldstein at Chicago Sports Partners.
 “We also realized that there was no better time for sharing stories about overcoming adversity.
-We felt it was something that was needed, because the stories could help others feel inspired, motivated, and connected.”
+We felt it was something that was needed because the stories could help others feel inspired, motivated, and connected.”

-Keep in mind, when pivoting, as Jill Cain, TEGNA’s Director of Consumer Insights and Sponsorship, pointed out, “It’s not about selling.
-Rather, it’s about fulfilling needs at this time of crisis and supporting your local communities.
+Keep in mind, when pivoting, as Jill Cain, TEGNA’s Director of Consumer Insights and Sponsorship, points out, “It’s not about selling.
+Rather, it’s about fulfilling needs during crisis and supporting your local communities.
 People will remember how you helped.”